CodeMaxx/Awesome-Terminal-Commands/Terminal Commands.md

 This alias lasts as long as the terminal is running.
 To create a permanent alias, append this line to `~/.bash_profile` or `~/.bash_aliases`.

 `unalias <alias_name>` - Removes the alias.
 E.g. `unalias py` - After this `py` would not work as `python`.

+##### Downloading

+`Wget` and `cURL` are two great utilities for downloading stuff.
+They are a replacement to the Download Managers you must have used on Windows.

+- **Trivia:** `cURL` is powered by `libcurl` - a cross-platform library with a stable API that can be used by each and everyone. `Wget` on the other hand is command line only.
+There's no library.

+`wget <url_to_download>` - Downloads the file at the specified url.<br/>
+`wget -c <url_to_download>` - Resumes an incomplete download.
+Very helpful when a large file download stops due to some error.<br/>
+`wget --tries=100 <url_to_download>` - Set the retry download attempts.
+This is very useful when the download file is large and the internet connection has problems.

+- **Trivia:** `wget` does 20 retries by default.

+`wget -i <download_list_file.txt>` - For Multiple downloads.
+Downloads all the files/URLs mentioned in file.<br/>
+`wget --recursive --page-requisites --html-extension --convert-links --no-parent <URL>` - Use this command to download the entire website so that you can view it offline.<br/>
+- --recursive: download the entire Web site.
+- --page-requisites: get all the elements that compose the page (images, CSS and so on).
+- --html-extension: save files with the .html extension.
+- --convert-links: convert links so that they work locally, off-line.
+- --no-parent: prevents wget from downloading anything from the folders beneath the folder you want to acquire.

+- **Trivia:** `cURL` supports more protocols and authentication methdods than `Wget` and is almost always pre-installed on the OS. `Wget` on the other hand is famous because of its ability to download an entire website for offline view.

+`curl -O <url_to_download>` - Downloads the file at the specified url.<br/>
+`curl -O <URL1> -O <URL2>` - Downloads files at both urls.<br/>
+`curl -C - -O <url_to_download>` - Resumes an incomplete download.

+- **Trivia:** `cURL` can also be used to upload files to `ftp` server.
+Use `curl -u <ftpuser>:<ftppass> -T <myfile> <ftp://ftp.testserver.com>`

 ##### Changing Permissions